robertorcosta/azure-docs.pt-br/articles/active-directory/authentication/concept-sspr-writeback.md

    * Qualquer usuário final que redefine sua própria senha usando o PowerShell versão 1, versão 2 ou a API do Graph do Azure AD
 * **Operações do administrador sem suporte**
    * Qualquer redefinição de senha do usuário final iniciada pelo administrador do PowerShell versão 1, versão 2 ou da API do Graph do Azure AD
-   * Qualquer redefinição de senha do usuário final iniciada pelo administrador no [centro de administração Microsoft 365](https://admin.microsoft.com)
+   * Any administrator-initiated end-user password reset from the [Microsoft 365 admin center](https://admin.microsoft.com)

 > [!WARNING]
-> Use a caixa de seleção "o usuário deve alterar a senha no próximo logon" no local Active Directory ferramentas administrativas como Active Directory usuários e computadores ou o Centro Administrativo do Active Directory não tem suporte.
-Ao alterar uma senha local, não marque essa opção.
+> Use of the checkbox "User must change password at next logon" in on-premises Active Directory administrative tools like Active Directory Users and Computers or the Active Directory Administrative Center is supported as a preview feature of Azure AD Connect.
+For more information, see the article, [Implement password hash synchronization with Azure AD Connect sync](../hybrid/how-to-connect-password-hash-synchronization.md#public-preview-of-synchronizing-temporary-passwords-and-force-password-on-next-logon).

-## <a name="next-steps"></a>Próximas etapas
+## <a name="next-steps"></a>Próximos passos

-Habilitar write-back de senha usando o Tutorial: [Habilitar o write-back de senha](tutorial-enable-writeback.md)
+Habilitar write-back de senha usando o Tutorial: [Habilitar write-back de senha](tutorial-enable-writeback.md)